caramelomartins/website/content/fixed/code.md

 [polyglot](https://github.com/MiguelPires/polyglot) is a programming language detector written in Python 2.7.
 I wrote this to fiddle with Python and understand more about it.

+[hugomartins.io](https://github.com/caramelomartins/website) is this website, a Hugo-based static website.

+### Practice

 [hackerrank](https://github.com/caramelomartins/hackerrank) is a collection of solutions that I submitted to HackerRank competitions or practice exercises.
 Mainly PHP, Python, Ruby and Shell scripts.

-[hugomartins.io](https://github.com/caramelomartins/website) is this website, a Hugo-based static website.

 ### Scripting